NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cifs_server.html.markdown

 ## Argument Reference

+Arguments marked with “Forces new resource” will cause the resource to be recreated if their value is changed after creation.

 The following arguments are supported:

-* `working_environment_id` - (Optional) The public ID of the working environment where the CIFS server will be created.
+* `working_environment_id` - (Optional, Forces new resource) The public ID of the working environment where the CIFS server will be created.
 This argument is optional if working_environment_name is provided.
 You can find the ID from a previous create Cloud Volumes ONTAP action as shown in the example, or from the information page of the Cloud Volumes ONTAP working environment on [https://console.bluexp.netapp.com/](https://console.bluexp.netapp.com/).
-* `working_environment_name` - (Optional) The working environment name where the CIFS server will be created.
+* `working_environment_name` - (Optional, Forces new resource) The working environment name where the CIFS server will be created.
 The argument will be ignored if working_environment_id is provided.
-* `client_id` - (Required) The client ID of the Cloud Manager Connector.
+* `client_id` - (Required, Forces new resource) The client ID of the Cloud Manager Connector.
 You can find the ID from a previous create Connector action as shown in the example, or from the Connector tab on [https://console.bluexp.netapp.com/](https://console.bluexp.netapp.com/).
-* `domain` - (Required) Active Directory domain name.
+* `domain` - (Required, Forces new resource) Active Directory domain name.
 For CIFS AD only.
-* `username` - (Required) Active Directory admin user name.
+* `username` - (Required, Forces new resource) Active Directory admin user name.
 For CIFS AD only.
-* `password` - (Required) Active Directory admin password.
+* `password` - (Required, Forces new resource) Active Directory admin password.
 For CIFS AD only.
-* `dns_domain` - (Required) DNS domain name.
+* `dns_domain` - (Required, Forces new resource) DNS domain name.
 For CIFS AD only.
-* `ip_addresses` - (Required) DNS server IP addresses.
+* `ip_addresses` - (Required, Forces new resource) DNS server IP addresses.
 For CIFS AD only.
-* `netbios` - (Required) CIFS server NetBIOS name.
+* `netbios` - (Required, Forces new resource) CIFS server NetBIOS name.
 For CIFS AD only.
-* `organizational_unit` - (Required) Organizational Unit in which to register the CIFS server.
+* `organizational_unit` - (Required, Forces new resource) Organizational Unit in which to register the CIFS server.
 For CIFS AD only.
-* `svm_name` - (Optional) The name of the SVM.
+* `svm_name` - (Optional, Forces new resource) The name of the SVM.
 API will use the svmName from the CVO if it is not provided here.
 * `is_workgroup` - (Deprecated) For CIFS workgroup operations, set to true.
 Creating cifs server with workgroup is deprecated.
 * `server_name` - (Deprecated) Server name.
 For CIFS workgroup only.
 Creating cifs server with workgroup is deprecated.
 * `workgroup_name` - (Deprecated) Workgroup name.
 For CIFS workgroup only.
 Creating cifs server with workgroup is deprecated.